dr-leo/pandaSDMX/doc/usage.rst

 However, we only want to download those parts of the data we are interested in.
-Not only does this increase efficiency.
+Not only does this increase performance.
 Rather, some dataflows are really huge, and would exceed the server limits.
 The REST API of SDMX offers to ways to narrow down a data request:

 * specifying dimension values which the series to be returned must match ("horizontal filter") or